justinethier/cyclone/docs/api/cyclone/concurrent.md

 The `(cyclone concurrent)` library makes it easier to write concurrent programs using Cyclone.

-This library complements the functionality provided by [SRFI 18](../srfi/18.md).
+This library complements the multithreading support provided by [SRFI 18](../srfi/18.md).

 ## Index